Jwana24/projetBibliothequeCertif/README.md

 ### What is this project ?

-A c# application create in 2018 for "Developpeur client-serveur" training.
+A c# application : Library management project, create in 2018 for "Developpeur client-serveur" training.

 ### What's in this application ?